About United Way Guelph Wellington Dufferin

 Committed, caring, informed, relevant, and local.

-For 75 years, United Way Guelph Wellington Dufferin has worked to monitor and meet the pressing social needs of our community.
+For more than 75 years, United Way Guelph Wellington Dufferin has worked to monitor and meet the pressing social needs of our community.
 Directed by a volunteer board, managed by committed staff and supported by thousands of donors, United Way works with partners in all sectors to identify needs and raise funds to support programs in response to those needs.

 Thanks to the generosity of thousands of donors and the hard work of our funded agencies, we have improved the lives of children, youth, adults, families and seniors living in Guelph, Wellington County, and Dufferin County.